 - More lenient immigration policies will lower wages.

 - Social security payments should begin at 70.

 - Everyone should have access to medical treatment, no matter what the cost.

 - Companies ought to pay for their pollution.

-- Tax revenues would increase if the tax rate for families earning more that $250,000 is raised to 50%.
+- Tax revenues would increase if the tax rate for families earning more than $250,000 is raised to 50%.

 - The unemployment rate is currently 5%.

-- If the price of hamburger is reduced $0.50 a pound, the quantity demanded at a local grocery store will increase by 600 pounds per month.
+- If the price of hamburger meat is reduced by $0.50 a pound, the quantity demanded at a local grocery store will increase by 600 pounds per month.